JovelLabay/itcc_14/README.md

 ### TO RUN THE SERVER

+- You do not have to initalize the package because it is already there.
 - `npm run **server.js**`

 ### I SUGGEST DO NOT USE THE REST CLIENT EXTENSION IN THE VS CODE